MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-setup-email.md

 ### Create an app registration for Business Central in Azure portal

 The steps to register [!INCLUDE[prod_short](includes/prod_short.md)] in Azure portal are described in [Register an application in Azure Active Directory](/dynamics365/business-central/dev-itpro/administration/register-app-azure#register-an-application-in-azure-active-directory).

+> [!NOTE]
+> To use the email features, your app registration must use a multi-tenant configuration.

 The settings that are specific to the email capabilities are the delegated permissions that you grant to your app registration.
 The following table lists the minimum permissions.

 |API / Permission Name  |Type  |Description  |
 |---------|---------|---------|